mikkelbd/consultant-task-0001/README.md

     - how you interpret the functional requirements
     - how you structure your code
     - how you solve the problem you are given
+    - you may not have time to complete everything, what you choose to focus on is important